30 Free Certificate of Origin Templates

 The US makes free trade agreements with other countries and utilizes the certificate of origin document so that the products listed in the form qualify for preferential tariff treatment under the specific terms stated in the agreement.
 Free trade agreements allow US products to be more competitive by reducing or exempting tariffs.

-How Can One Apply for a CO?
+How can one apply for a CO?

 When applying for a certificate of origin, one must provide the producer’s or manufacturer’s details.
 This will identify who the goods were produced by.
-Next, the name and address of the overseas recipient of the good.
-If the consignee’s name is unknown because the final destination will be decided on transit, the term ‘To Order’ can be inserted with the country of origin.
+Next, the name and address of the overseas recipient of the good If the consignee’s name is unknown because the final destination will be decided on transit, the term ‘To Order’ can be inserted with the country of origin.

-Then information identifying the mode of transport used to ferry the good overseas should be provided.
+Then information identifying the mode of transport used to ferry the goods overseas should be provided.
 Finally, details regarding the goods should be provided.
 The details provided should be comprehensive to help differentiate the goods from other products.

 Final Thoughts

-A certificate of origin declares the country of origin of goods/products to enable customs officials to identify where a consignment originated from and any government-imposed restrictions on the goods like tariffs.
+A certificate of origin declares the country of origin of goods/products to enable customs officials to identify where a consignment originated from and any government-imposed restrictions on the goods, like tariffs.
 It also helps in the monitoring of a country’s imported and exported goods.
-Businesses, banks, customs officials, among other parties, use a certificate of origin for different reasons.
+Businesses, banks, and customs officials, among other parties, use it for different reasons.

 About This Article